We are always within reach:

 If You Are Given An Ordinance Violation

-Contact an Appleton criminal defense attorney as soon as you can to determine the best strategy for fighting the charge.
+Contact an criminal defense attorney as soon as you can to determine the best strategy for fighting the charge.
 Depending on the type and severity of the charge, it could be easiest for you to simply pay the fine and move on with your life.

 But for charges that can stay on your record and potentially impact your future, consider testifying in court to have the charge amended or dismissed.
 The prosecutor must provide evidence to demonstrate that you violated the ordinance.
 A lack of evidence or a lack of probable cause to charge you with the violation can invalidate the charge.
 Remember, the burden of proof lies with the prosecution.